Jack Straw: 2006 debate over veils

 In October 2006, Straw attracted controversy by suggesting to a local newspaper, The Lancashire Evening Telegraph (now The Lancashire Telegraph), that Muslim women who wear veils that cover their faces (the niqab) can inhibit inter-community relations, though he denied the issue was raised for political gain, stating that he had raised it in private circles in the past and it had never progressed beyond discussions.
 Although he did not support a law banning a woman's right to choose to wear the veil, he would like them to abandon it altogether.

 Asked whether he would prefer veils to be abolished completely, Straw said: "Yes.
 It needs to be made clear I am not talking about being prescriptive but with all the caveats, yes, I would rather."
 He said that he had asked women visiting his constituency surgeries to consider uncovering their noses and mouths in order to allow better communication.
-He claimed that no women had ever chosen to wear a full veil after this request.
+He said that no women had ever chosen to wear a full veil after this request.

 Straw's comments kicked off a wide-ranging and sometimes harshly worded debate within British politics and the media; Straw was supported by some establishment figures and castigated by others, including Muslim groups.
 There is an ongoing debate within the Muslim community whether the Qur'an and hadith (traditions of Muhammad) require the use of the full face veil.
-Straw apologised for these comments regarding the veil on 26 April 2010 at a private hustings organised by Engage in the buildup to the 2010 United Kingdom general election.
+Straw apologised for these comments regarding the veil on 26 April 2010 at a private hustings organised by Engage in the buildup to the 2010 general election.